 Children participate in activities that involve both co-operation and independent work.
 Our aim is to give them a balance between the many different ways that children learn – doing, observing, talking, listening, reading, recording, and reflecting.

-What is a ‘School Development Plan’?
+What is an 'Improvement Development Plan’?

 Our self-evaluation includes:

 Audit visits from our School Improvement Partner (SIP)